 3. Constellation Quartz

-The quartz references are the most accessible entry point into the Constellation family.
-They deliver the full design experience: signature claws, Roman numeral bezel, integrated bracelet.
-No automatic movement premium required.
+The quartz references are the most accessible way into the family.
+They deliver the full design experience (claws, Roman numeral bezel, integrated bracelet) with no automatic-movement premium.
+They’re especially strong across smaller case sizes and in the women’s lineup.

 - Case size: 25mm, 28mm, 29mm, 36mm